Justin Charles Roberts

 Personal Background and Interests

-Justin was born on January 24, 1986 in Tyler, Texas and graduated from All Saints Episcopal School.
+Justin was born in Tyler, Texas, and graduated from All Saints Episcopal School.
 He and his wife are the proud parents of three young daughters named Pippa, Pacey, and Posie.
-Prior to joining Roberts & Roberts, Justin and his family lived in Austin, Texas for seven years.
+Prior to joining Roberts & Roberts, Justin and his family lived in Austin, Texas, for seven years.
 Justin and his wife enjoy being active in their local church, where they have served in various leadership capacities.